Valley of the Dolls (novel): Plot

-Jennifer, in Europe, is pressured to undergo plastic surgery; as she has always lied about her true age, she is now ten years older than her claimed age of 27.
+Jennifer, in Europe, is pressured to undergo plastic surgery; as she has always lied about her true age she is now ten years older than her claimed age of 27.
 Unhappy with her European career and boyfriend, she returns to the United States.
-Three years later, she becomes engaged to an older senator who she believes loves her for more than her body, and she is excited to get married and have a child.
-But a routine test reveals that she has breast cancer and will require a mastectomy, and the treatment will likely render her infertile.
+Three years later she becomes engaged to an older senator, who she believes loves her for more than her body, and she is excited to get married and have a child.
+But a routine test reveals that she has breast cancer and will require a mastectomy and the treatment will likely render her infertile.
 After her fiancé says he doesn't want children and makes a comment suggesting he's only interested in her body, Jennifer becomes convinced that she will never be loved for who she is.
-Jennifer escapes from the hospital and commits suicide.
+She leaves the hospital and dies by suicide.

 Neely reappears in the midst of Jennifer's funeral.
 She has lost her voice, apparently from psychological issues.
-After bungling a self-harm attempt, Neely becomes institutionalized, which a guilty Anne pays for.
-Meanwhile, Lyon returns to New York and reconnects with Anne, much to the chagrin of Kevin.
-Anne is unable to overcome her passion for Lyon, and the two begin an affair.
+After bungling a self-harm attempt Neely becomes institutionalized, which a guilty Anne pays for.
+Meanwhile Lyon returns to New York and reconnects with Anne, much to the chagrin of Kevin.
+Anne is unable to overcome her passion for Lyon and the two begin an affair.
 Kevin eventually learns of this and breaks up with Anne.
-Sometime later, Neely finds her voice again, after an impromptu sanitarium performance with a now-incompetent Tony Polar.
-Anne works with Henry to get Lyon to abandon his nonstarter career as a writer and become a partner at the agency, with Henry loaning Lyon money that secretly comes from Anne.
+Some time later Neely finds her voice again after an impromptu sanitarium performance with a now-incompetent Tony Polar.
+Anne works with Henry to get Lyon to abandon his non-starter career as a writer and become a partner at the agency, with Henry lending Lyon money that secretly comes from Anne.

 Lyon is initially put off by Neely, who has become obese, but successfully plots her career comeback.
 Anne and Lyon get married and Anne quickly becomes pregnant, but her happiness is short-lived when Neely demands that Lyon escort her everywhere on her comeback tour.
-Lyon learns from Neely about how Anne secretly loaned him money, and feels outraged and emasculated.
-He and Neely begin a brazen, public affair.
+Lyon learns from Neely about how Anne secretly lent him money and feels outraged and emasculated.
+He and Neely begin a brazen public affair.
 Henry persuades Anne to wait out the humiliation and pretend she knows nothing, assuring her that Lyon will grow tired of Neely and return to her.
-The affair stretches out for years, with Neely pressuring Lyon to end his marriage and Anne becoming dependent on the "dolls" to relax, but Lyon reluctantly stays with Anne.
-After repaying Anne's loan, he breaks off the affair (losing Neely as a client in the process), but quickly begins a new one with a teenaged up-and-coming singer.
+The affair stretches out for years, with Neely pressuring Lyon to end his marriage.
+Anne becomes dependent on the "dolls" to relax, but Lyon reluctantly stays with Anne.
+After repaying Anne's loan he breaks off the affair (losing Neely as a client in the process) but quickly begins a new one with a teenaged up-and-coming singer.
 Though Anne finally admits to herself that Lyon will never stop having affairs, she assures herself that she will eventually fall out of love and become numb to all of her pain before reaching for her "dolls" again.